Federated Sketching LoRA: A Flexible Framework for Heterogeneous Collaborative Fine-Tuning of LLMs: Federated Sketching LoRA

 \subsection{FSLoRA Algorithm}

-Based on the formulation in \eqref{lora_formulation_ours}, we propose a resource-adaptive algorithm termed FSLoRA for collaborative LLM fine-tuning.
-FSLoRA allows each client to update submatrices of the original modules $\bf{B}$ and $\bf{A}$ in each round.
-The server maintains a pair of global LoRA modules \(\mathbf{B}\) and \(\mathbf{A}\) and periodically updates them by aggregating sparse local updates received from distributed clients.
-Specifically, the procedure of FSLoRA at each round is detailed below.

-\begin{itemize}[topsep=0pt,itemsep=4pt,parsep=0pt, partopsep=0pt, leftmargin=*] \item The server begins by sampling sketching matrices \(\{{\bf S}_i^t \sim \mathcal{S}_i\}_{i=1}^{N}\) for all clients, where \(\mathcal{S}_i\) represents the set of possible sketching matrices for client \(i\).
+Based on the formulation in \eqref{lora_formulation_ours}, we propose a resource-adaptive algorithm, termed FSLoRA.
+In each round, FSLoRA enables each client to update only a client-specific pair of submatrices from the global LoRA modules $\mathbf{B}$ and $\mathbf{A}$.
+The server maintains the global LoRA modules \(\mathbf{B}\) and \(\mathbf{A}\) and periodically updates them by aggregating sparse local updates from distributed clients.
+The per-round FSLoRA procedure is detailed below. \begin{itemize}[topsep=0pt,itemsep=4pt,parsep=0pt, partopsep=0pt, leftmargin=*] \item \textbf{Sketch Sampling \& Broadcast.} The server begins by sampling sketching matrices \(\{{\bf S}_i^t \sim \mathcal{S}_i\}_{i=1}^{N}\) for all clients, where \(\mathcal{S}_i\) represents the set of possible sketching matrices for client \(i\).
 These sketches are then sent to the corresponding clients.
 Additionally, the server broadcasts the current global LoRA modules \([\mathbf{B}^{t}; \mathbf{A}^{t}]\) to all clients.
-Note that the communication load introduced by transmitting the sketching matrix is negligible compared to global LoRA modules, as it involves only \emph{binary sketching indices} (i.e., the diagonal elements of the sketching matrix); see Appendix \ref{appen:com_memo_comparison} for details. \item Clients perform local fine-tuning using sketch \({\bf S}_i^t\).
-Specifically, guided by sketching matrix \({\bf S}_i^t\), the update at client \(i\) during the \(h\)-th iteration of the \(t\)-th round is given by:
+Note that the communication load introduced by transmitting the sketching matrix is negligible compared to global LoRA modules, as it involves only \emph{binary sketching indices}. \item \textbf{Local Sparse Training.} Clients initialize local LoRA modules from the global model and perform sketch-guided updates using ${\bf S}_i^t$, given by:

 where \(\gamma\) denotes the learning rate and \([{\Delta} {\bf B}_i^{t,h}; {\Delta} {\bf A}_i^{t,h}]\) is a shorthand representation for: